roidsos/RoidsOS/docs/design/KERNEL.md

 Each key gets turned into a directory, and each entry gets turned into a file
 ## 3. Initialization
 Hornet has a built in init system named `wakeup`.
-Its role is to start up the `Kernel space` of RoidsOS.
+Its role is to start up the `Kernel space` of RoidsOS, find the drive it booted from, and load the `SYSTEM` hive.
 It is also responable for loading the following:
 1. `Kernel modules`: Special executables that are run in `Kernel` or `Driver` space.
 1. `Drivers` Executables that can export system functions, callable by any process.

+#### 3.1 Paths
+1. `SYSTEM` hive: `/sys/reg/system.reg`
+1. `HARDWARE` hive: `/sys/reg/hardware.reg`
 ### 3.1 Gaia
 Gaia is the first process that gets started on boot.
-It is responsible for setting up the registery, and completing all startup tasks.
-Here are some paths:
+It is responsible completing all startup tasks.
-1. `SYSTEM` hive: `/sys/reg/system.reg`
-1. `HARDWARE` hive: `/sys/reg/hardware.reg`

-All other configurations are in the `SYSTEM` hive.
 ### 3.2 Configurations
 Configurations are entries in key `sys_config` in the `SYSTEM` hive:
 1. `boot_id`(`SZ`): the ID of this installation that lets h0r.net distinguish between different installations.